The debate as to whether or not benefits of video games really exist has been going since the days of Pong and Space

 Games Can Enhance Your Ability To Learn

-Contrary to popular belief that video games make you bad at school, researchers from the UK found that certain video games can actually enhance our brain flexibility.
+Contrary to popular belief when it comes to positive and negative effects of video games, researchers from the UK found that certain video games can actually enhance our brain flexibility.

 The study was done at both the University College London and the Queen Mary University of London and had 72 volunteers play two different games for 40 hours over six to eight weeks.

 The games were Starcraft, a fast real-time strategy game, and The Sims, a slower life-simulation game.
 Both those games were used to answer the question once and for all: Is gaming good for your learning ability?